The 35 Best Hot Dog Spots in Chicago (and the 'Burbs)

-You know that the Hot Doug’s high-meets-low cuisine spirit is strong in this one when you order your hot dog/burger/lobster roll/fish tacos with fries topped with a whole lot of foie gras.
+You know that Hot Doug’s high-meets-low cuisine spirit is strong in this one when you order your hot dog/burger/lobster roll/fish tacos with fries topped with a whole lot of foie gras.

 South Americans like to put crazy stuff on their dogs, as this new Colombian spot will demonstrate for just about $6.
 Its dog comes topped with cheese, crushed potato chips, quail egg, and about three different sauces, including pineapple sauce.
 Craziest of all?
 It’s kind of great.

-Tucked in a basement along Broadway and run by a sweet older couple, this is the rare place that really makes Lakeview feel like a neighborhood.
+Tucked in a basement along Broadway, and run by a sweet older couple, this is the rare place that really makes Lakeview feel like a neighborhood.
 Get the extra-thick dog -- it's called the Chubby.

 The Western Ave branch of this small chain (it's restaurant bros with Wiener’s Circle and 35th Street Red Hots) only has minimalist dogs (mustard, relish, onion, and sport peppers), fresh-cut fries, and fried shrimp.
 Why would you need anything else, though?